 You can choose to make your daily plan all about you.
-Start by writing your rituals for the day in the Getting Stuff Done planner, create a list of things you’ll do as soon as you wake up for example, or make a list of rituals you need to include every single day.
+By writing your rituals for the day in the Getting Stuff Done planner, and creating a list of things you’ll do as soon as you wake up for example, or making a list of rituals you need to include every single day.

 3. Create your own system

 Maybe you’ve found that you need a system to get stuff done.
 Draw out a table or use checkboxes to make sure you’re only focusing on the important things.

 Because it’s easy to get overwhelmed with to-dos, funnel all your to-dos down into only the essential items you need to get done that day and add them to your page in a striking way.

 Therefore, you can use the rest of the page to remind you of other things, add post-it notes for reminders, and have a system that works for you.
 If you struggle to stay productive, try a few different to-do list techniques and use the Getting Stuff Done to execute them.

 You’ll find one that suits you and helps you smash the day.